JimmieM/doro-fe/README.md

 Docker.
 Docker is undeniably great.
 Since the Frontend is being served as a SPA on CDN (Cloudfront ex.), only the backend is deployed with Docker.

+I created a seperate package (doro-docker) to preserve Docker related scripts and deployment.
+It's a simple enough deployment where the Docker package is pulled onto an EC2, in this example.
+Run some scripts to install docker and docker-compose.
+Then a custom script to build the image by pulling the BE from GitHub.
+Would be better to store the image on AWS (ECS) or Docker but this is efficient enough.

+### General infrastructure

+#### AWS <3

+The frontend is served on an S3 bucket with CloudFront CDN on top.

+The backend is deployed onto an EC2 which is connected to an Application Load Balancer.

 ## Why not "fullstack"???

 NextJS would actually be pretty sweet here.
 Generally I don't like the idea of mixing frontend with backend.
 I'd love to see actual seperation of concern.
-For this case, the size of the project, it would actually be beneficial.
+For this case, the size of the project, it would actually be beneficial/efficient .
 However, given the requirement of perhaps multiple clients (ios, android and web), why not make the API an actual API?
 Or the frontend an actual frontend.

 ## Dependencies and why?